MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureDeployment.md

 ```

 ## DESCRIPTION
-The **New-AzureDeployment** cmdlet creates an azure_2 deployment from a service that comprises web roles and worker roles.
+The **New-AzureDeployment** cmdlet creates an Azure deployment from a service that comprises web roles and worker roles.
 This cmdlet creates a deployment based on a package file (.cspkg) and a service configuration file (.cscfg).
 Specify a name that is unique within deployment environment.

-Use the New-AzureVM cmdlet to create a deployment based on azure_2 virtual machines.
+Use the New-AzureVM cmdlet to create a deployment based on Azure virtual machines.

 ## EXAMPLES